beele/HomebridgeHomeWizardLite/README.md

 This Homebridge plugin allow the control of HomeWizard Lite switches (also known as flamingo switches).

 To install this plugin simple type `sudo npm install homebridge-homewizard-flamingo -g --unsafe-perm=true`.
-Next open the config.json that contains your Homebridge configuration and add a block like the following one to the accessories array:
+Next open the config.json that contains your Homebridge configuration and add a block like the following one to the platforms array:

 ```javascript
 {